 Lisa Norton manages a portfolio of medical devices and biomaterials technologies, with a primary focus on ultrasound and medical imaging.
 She works with UW innovators to define intellectual property rights, evaluate marketing and regulatory processes, create commercialization strategies, and license their technologies.
 Before joining CoMotion in May 2004, she was a Senior Applications Scientist at Combimatrix, a Washington biotech startup.
 After completing a BS in biomedical engineering at Cornell University, she worked at the University of Washington in the Department of Medical Genetics prior to pursuing graduate work.
 She earned a PhD in cell biology and biotechnology from the University of Virginia.

-Shamim Naigaga joined CoMotion in 2021, where she manages a software and copyright portfolio including working on the Rosetta software licensing program.
-Prior to joining CoMotion, she was a fellow at Institute of Applied Life Sciences at University of Massachusetts Amherst where she provided strategic and business advising to Life Science startups and scientists in their research commercialization journey.
-She has a PhD in Fisheries and Aquaculture from Auburn University, and an MBA from the University of Massachusetts-Amherst.
+Shamim Naigaga joined CoMotion in September 2021 as an innovation manager working with UW faculty and researchers on innovations in the software and copyright space.
+A large part of her portfolio includes managing the licensing of the Rosetta software suite.
+This suite includes algorithms for computational modeling and analysis of protein structures and has enabled notable scientific advances in computational biology.
+Shamim also manages the Commercialization Fellows Program, a one-year fellowship for entrepreneurial UW grad students and postdocs who want to further explore the commercialization potential of innovations they helped create.
+Prior to joining CoMotion, Shamim was a fellow at the Institute of Applied Life Sciences where she provided strategic and business advising to life science startups and scientists in their research commercialization journey.
+Shamim has a Ph.D. in Fisheries and Aquaculture from Auburn University and an MBA from the University of Massachusetts-Amherst.